GustavoRolimSantos/Java/FlappyBirdAI/README.md

 - Hidden layer with 4 neurons + 1 bias
 - Output layer with 1 neuron (Jump)

-The population size used to train was between 1000-2000 dinosaurs.
+The population size used to train was between 1000-2000 birds.

 The learning time was between 5 and 10 minutes.